luminovang/luminova/docs/basic.md

 The template view in Luminova allows you to cache content, serving a cached version of the page upon revisits.
 Caching can be implemented either automatically or manually to learn more about view caching [read documentation](https://luminova.ng/docs/0.0.0/cache/view-caching).

+To enable page view caching, update your environment variables as follows:

+1. Set `page.caching` to `true` to enable caching.
+2. Define the cache expiration duration by setting `page.cache.expiry`.
-To enable page view caching, in your environment variable configuration set the `page.caching` to true and also set the expiration of your page contents `page.cache.expiry`.
-Additionally to cache never expired content also set `page.caching.immutable` to true, this will create a timestamp of 5 years and add `immutable` to your cache control header.
+3. For content that should never expire, set `page.caching.immutable` to `true`.
+This will set the cache duration to 5 years and add the `immutable` directive to your cache control headers.

 #### Automatic Caching